FrankCCCCC/pp2020/hw1/readme.md

 # Performance

 ## Speed Up
-The algorithm is faster than the sequential one in about 1.45 times.
+The algorithm is faster than the sequential one in about 1.45 times at most.
 ![speedup](img/speedup.png)

 ## The Percentage of Each Part of Execution Time